 If I try to end it from Task Manager, it says The operation could not be completed… Access is denied.
 I really do not want it running and I feel that it is slowing down my computer.
 How can I turn it off?

-Antimalware Service Executable is associated with Windows Defender, and many Windows 10 users reported issues with this process.
+Antimalware Service Executable is associated with Microsoft Defender, and many Windows 10 users reported issues with this process.
 Speaking of issues, these are some common problems that users reported:

-- Antimalware Service Executable disable Windows 10 – There are several ways to disable Antimalware Service Executable on your Windows 10 PC, and in this article we’ll show you three different methods how to do that.
+- Disable Antimalware Service Executable – There are several ways to disable Antimalware Service Executable on your Windows 10 PC, and in this article, we’ll show you three different methods of how to do that.

-- Antimalware Service Executable high memory, eating memory, memory leak – Many users reported memory issues due to this service.
-In order to fix the problem, it’s advised to disable Windows Defender and check if that solves the issue.
+- Antimalware Service Executable causes high memory and memory leak – Many users reported memory issues due to this service.
+In order to fix the problem, it’s advised to disable Microsoft Defender and check if that solves the issue.

-- Antimalware Service Executable high disk usage Win 10, high CPU Windows 10 – Several users reported high CPU and disk usage due to this error.
+- Antimalware Service Executable high disk usage – Several users reported high CPU and disk usage due to this error.
 However, you can fix the issue simply by installing a third-party antivirus.

 - Antimalware Service Executable running all the time, slowing down computer – Many users reported that this service keeps running all the time on their PC.
 However, you should be able to fix that using one of our solutions.